 Turn a passage or hallway into a utility space with streamlined storage.
 Add a contemporary vibe by fitting tall, glossy cabinets in white to boost light levels and a cool grey geometric floor to visually elongate the space.
 Use a wall of floor-to-ceiling clean-lined storage to conceal a multitude of necessities - even a washing machine and laundry bin as shown here.
 Keep detergent supplies close to hand with fitted shelves above.

 A utility room can offer home comforts for pets without giving them the run of the house at night.
-Baskets, food and water bowls, and litter trays should have their own zones.
+Baskets, food and water bowls, and litter trays should have their own zones, somewhere that won't get in your way when using the room.

 If your utility room isn't designed to be boxed in you can choose a simple curtain to make your stoarge solutions look more pleasing to the eye.
 Whether just to cover a bulky appliance or used to hide all the shelving a decorative curtain can go a long way to improve the appearance of any essential storage.